Computation of lattice isomorphisms and the integral matrix similarity problem: Complexity of algorithms related to orders and their lattices

-\mpar{sec coprime cond} Let $A$ be a finite-dimensional semisimple $K$-algebra and let $\Lambda$ be an $\calO$-order in $A$.
-By \cite[(10.4)]{Reiner2003} there exists a (not necessarily unique) maximal $\mathcal{O}$-order $\mathcal{M}$ such that $\Lambda \subseteq \mathcal{M} \subseteq A$.
+Let $A$ be a finite-dimensional semisimple $K$-algebra and let $\Lambda$ be an $\calO$-order in $A$.
+By \cite[(10.4)]{Reiner2003} there exists a (not necessarily unique) maximal $\mathcal{O}$-order $\mathcal{M}$ in $A$ containing $\Lambda$.
 Let $\mathfrak{f}$ be any proper full two-sided ideal of $\mathcal{M}$ that is contained in $\Lambda$.
 The following result without the complexity statements is a consequence of a special case of the argument given in \cite[\S 5.1]{BJ11}.